reactjs/react.dev/src/content/reference/react/cache.md

   );
 }
 ```
 In this example, `App` renders two `WeatherReport`s with the same record.
-Even though both Components do the same work, they cannot share work. `useMemo`'s cache is only local to the component.
+Even though both Components do the same work, they cannot share work. `useMemo`'s cache is only local to the Component.

 However, `useMemo` does ensure that if `App` re-renders and the `record` object doesn't change, each Component instance would skip work and use the memoized value of `avgTemp`. `useMemo` will only cache the last computation of `avgTemp` with the given dependencies.

 #### `cache` {/*deep-dive-cache*/}

-In general, you should use `cache` in Server Components to memoize work that can be shared across components.
+In general, you should use `cache` in Server Components to memoize work that can be shared across Components.

 ```js [[1, 12, "<WeatherReport city={city} />"], [3, 13, "<WeatherReport city={city} />"], [2, 1, "cache(fetchReport)"]]
 const cachedFetchReport = cache(fetchReport);